D0rDa4aN919/Steg_Py_Graphy/README.md

 This tool utilizes the following built-in libraries in Python:

-- `os`: This library provides a way to interact with the operating system, allowing the tool to perform various file and directory operations.
+- [`os`](https://docs.python.org/3/library/os.html): This library provides a way to interact with the operating system, allowing the tool to perform various file and directory operations.

-- `platform`: The `platform` library is used to retrieve information about the underlying system, such as the operating system name, version, and hardware architecture.
+- [`platform`](https://docs.python.org/3/library/platform.html): The `platform` library is used to retrieve information about the underlying system, such as the operating system name, version, and hardware architecture.

-## Requirements
-This script requires Python 3. x and the following Python libraries:

-- [argparse](https://docs.python.org/3/library/argparse.html): Used for command-line argument parsing.
+- [`argparse`](https://docs.python.org/3/library/argparse.html): Used for command-line argument parsing.

-You can use the requierments.txt file to install the Python libraries:

-- pip install -r requierments.txt;

-You can install the required libraries using pip:

-- pip install argparse;

 ## Usage